In order to understand tendonitis, you must know what a tendon is and what role it plays in the body.

-Sometimes the tendons become inflamed for a variety of reasons, and the action of pulling the muscle becomes irritating.
-If the normal smooth gliding motion of your tendon is impaired, the tendon will become inflamed and movement will become painful.
-This is called tendonitis, and literally means inflammation of the tendon.
+However, if the tendons become inflamed for a variety of reasons, the action of pulling the muscle becomes very irritating.
+Thus, if the normal smooth gliding motion of your tendon is impaired, the tendon will become inflamed and movement will become painful.
+This condition is called tendonitis, which literally means inflammation of the tendon.

 Causes of Tendonitis

 There are hundreds of tendons scattered throughout our body, but it tends to be a small handful of specific tendons that cause problems.
 These tendons usually have an area of poor blood supply that leads to tissue damage and poor healing response.
-This area of a tendon that is prone to injury is called a “watershed zone,” an area when the blood supply to the tendon is weakest.
-In these watershed zones, they body has a hard time delivering oxygen and nutrients necessary for tendon healing–that’s why we see common tendon problems in the same parts of the body.
+The area of a tendon that is prone to injury is called a “watershed zone,” an area where the blood supply to the tendon is the weakest.
+In these watershed zones, the body has a hard time delivering oxygen and nutrients necessary for tendon healing.
+This is why we see common tendon problems in the same parts of the body.